11 Hotel Pricing Strategies To Stay Ahead Of The Game

 Another powerful pricing strategy for hotels is to adjust rates based on the current occupancy rate.

-When occupancy is low, hotels may choose to lower their rates in order to attract more guests.
+When occupancy is low, hotels may choose to lower their rates to attract more guests.

-On the other hand, when occupancy is high, hotels may choose to raise their rates in order to capitalize on the increased demand.
+On the other hand, when occupancy is high, hotels may choose to raise their rates to capitalize on the increased demand.

 By closely monitoring occupancy rates and adjusting pricing accordingly, hotels can potentially balance hotel revenue management and profitability.